jakerella/jquery-mockjax/CONTRIBUTING.md

 Currently, [@jakerella](/jakerella) is the only one doing so.

 1. Create a new branch for your version (maybe named `vx.y.z`)
-1. Run style checks, linting and all tests:
+1. Run style checks, linting, and all tests:
-    - Using `npm run build:dist` captures most of this
+    - Using `npm run build:dist` captures all of this
     - Also run `node browserstack.js` for cross-browser / OS checks
 1. Update the `CHANGELOG.md`, `package.json` version, and any other necessary files.
     - The version for Mockjax is ONLY located in the `package.json`